jrad9921/UKBioBank/README.md

-# UKBio_Brain
+# UKBioBank
-Repository to incorporate code for the Brain projects
+Repository to incorporate code and results for projects related to UKBioBank.